-- Be Safe: A water event can present many potential safety hazards to residents.
+- Be Safe: Water events can present several possible safety hazards to residents.
 The potential for slips and falls and electric shock are real.
-Also, items soaked with water can be very heavy.
-Only complete tasks that can be done so safely.
+Keep in mind, items soaked with water can be very heavy.
+Only handle tasks that can be done so safely.

-- Electrical: Turn off the power to affected areas of the property.
-Never operate your TV or other electrical appliances while standing on wet flooring.
+- Electrical: Be sure to turn off the power to affected areas of the property.
+Don’t operate the television or other electrical appliances while you are standing on wet floors or carpets.

-- Air Conditioning: Turn the air conditioner on to speed up drying in summertime or in regions with more humidity.
+- Air Conditioning: Turn the air conditioner on to assist drying during the summer or in regions with more humidity.

-- Furniture: Move lighter pieces off of the carpet.
-Place plastic bags or plastic wrap under the legs of larger furniture.
+- Furniture: Move lighter pieces off of the carpeting.
+Place plastic bags or plastic wrap under the legs of bigger furniture.
 Wipe any residual water off of the furniture.

 Fire Damage Tips

-You’ve suffered a fire loss.
-While you are waiting for help to arrive, below are some suggestions to help handle with the damage:
+You have suffered a fire loss.
+While you are waiting for Paul Davis to arrive, below are some suggestions to help handle with the damage:

 - Be Safe: You should never reenter affected areas of the house until fire officials have deemed the scene completely safe.
 Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to diffuse the fire, as well as cuts and scrapes from exposed, sharp edges are real.
-Only perform tasks that can be done safely.
+The potential for slips and falls from water used to diffuse the fire, as well as scrapes and cuts from exposed, sharp edges are real.
+Only perform tasks that can be done completely safely.

-- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a short time, entry by a person can create additional damage.
+- Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
+Even for a small amount of time, entry by a person can lead to extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Do not use any TV, stereo or electronic appliances until they have been inspected by a professional.
-If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Don’t any TV, stereo or electronic appliances until they have been inspected by a professional.
+If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Food Items: Don’t consume any food exposed to smoke or any canned goods that have been exposed to excessive heat.
+- Food Items: Never consume any food exposed to smoke or any canned items that have been subjected to excessive heat.

-- Pets: Move any pets to a clean environment until your property has been fully cleaned and restored.
+- Pets: Move any and all pets to a safe environment until your property has been fully cleaned and restored.